Cognitive Behavioral Therapy

 I also do not believe our struggles define us, but instead make us stronger individuals, parents, friends, siblings, co-workers etc., and should be used as learning experiences to promote self-growth.

 Clients work on perspective taking, reframing thoughts, and identifying their strengths so they can begin to understand and process their thoughts and emotions.
-Clients begin to understand the functions of their behaviors, and how to change their thought processes so they are confident in who they are.
+Clients begin to understand the functions of their behaviors, and how to alter their thoughts, feel less anxious and begin to live a healthier lifestyle.